mdb/mdb.github.io/content/blog/2021-05-09-open-policy-agent-terraform-plan-analysis.md

 ## Problem

 Your CI/CD pipeline performs a Terraform [plan](https://www.terraform.io/docs/cli/commands/plan.html) prior to executing a Terraform [apply](https://www.terraform.io/docs/cli/commands/apply.html).
-The CI/CD pipeline gates on the Terraform plan, such that team members can manually review its output for unwanted, problematic, and/or destructive resource changes.
-While the manual plan review helps ensure against the application of changes that could negatively impact systems' availability, the manual analysis is tedious and error prone.
+The CI/CD pipeline gates on the Terraform plan, such that team members can manually review its output for unwanted, problematic, and/or destructive resource modifications.
+While the manual plan review helps protect against the application of changes that could negatively impact systems' availability, the analysis is tedious and error prone.

 Could aspects of the Terraform plan analysis be automated?
-Could such automation help expedite reviews and protect against errors?
-[HashiCorp Sentinel](https://www.hashicorp.com/sentinel) offers a relevant policy-as-code solution, but it's a paid product.
-What free and open source Terraform policy-as-code tooling exists?
+Could such automation help expedite reviews and further protect against errors?
+[HashiCorp Sentinel](https://www.hashicorp.com/sentinel) offers a commercial policy-as-code solution, but what free and open source Terraform policy-as-code tooling exists?

 ## Solution

 [Open Policy Agent](https://www.openpolicyagent.org/) offers a flexible, multi-purpose policy-as-code framework.
-Its [Terraform support](https://www.openpolicyagent.org/docs/latest/terraform/) enables the codification of rules and expectations pertaining to Terraform plans, in effect providing a toolset through which Terraform plan analysis and checks can be automated in CI/CD pipelines.
+Its [Terraform support](https://www.openpolicyagent.org/docs/latest/terraform/) enables the codification of rules and expectations pertaining to Terraform plans, in effect providing a toolset through which Terraform plan analysis and safeguards can be automated in CI/CD pipelines and development processes.

 ## Example